-- Fund performance How your superannuation fund performs relies on the expertise of those employed to manage the fund.
-While superannuation funds endeavour to maximise returns for members in line with stipulated investment guidelines, there is a risk that investment managers may underperform the market. - Fees Being with a superannuation fund that charges high fees can lead to your superannuation balance being eroded.
-It's important to regularly review the fees charged by your superannuation fund to determine whether it is remains competitive in comparison to other funds in the market. - Liquidity your superannuation can only be accessed after a condition of release is met.
-If you contribute to superannuation and later change your mind, you may not be able to access these amounts. - Contribution caps there is a limit on the amount of contributions you can make each year.
-Exceeding these caps can generate extra tax. - Cap on tax-free earnings if you satisfy a condition of release after turning age 60, you can typically access your superannuation without paying tax.
+Fund performance - How your superannuation fund performs relies on the expertise of those employed to manage the investments.
+While superannuation funds endeavour to maximise returns for members in line with stipulated investment guidelines, there is a risk that investment managers may underperform the market.

+- Fees Being with a superannuation fund that charges high fees can lead to your superannuation balance being eroded.
+It's important to regularly review the fees charged by your superannuation fund to determine whether it is competitive in comparison to other funds in the market. - Liquidity your superannuation can only be accessed after a condition of release is met.
+If you contribute to superannuation and later change your mind, you may not be able to access these amounts. - Contribution caps there is a limit on the amount you can contribute each year.
+Exceeding these caps can result in extra tax. - Cap on tax-free earnings if you satisfy a condition of release after turning age 60, you can typically access your superannuation without paying tax.
 At this time, you can rollover your superannuation to commence a pension.
 This is known as the 'retirement phase' of superannuation.
-As the earnings of these products are not subject to tax, there is a cap on how much you can have in the 'retirement phase' of superannuation at any time.
-Currently, the cap is \$1.9 million. - Balance erosion from insurance premiums if you purchase insurance insider superannuation, your retirement savings can erode over time.
+As the earnings on assets that support your pension are not subject to tax, there is a cap on how much you can have in the 'retirement phase' of superannuation at any time.
+Currently, the cap is \$1.9 million. - Balance erosion from insurance premiums if you purchase insurance inside superannuation, your retirement savings can erode over time.
 The cover will automatically lapse if the balance of your account is insufficient to cover premiums.